-MKT 240 MARKETING THROUGH SOCIAL MEDIA: TOOLS OF THE TRADE (5 quarter credits) Prerequisite: None trade, such as LinkedIn, Twitter, blogs, etc. and the unique benefits of each to business.
+MKT 240 MARKETING THROUGH SOCIAL MEDIA: TOOLS OF THE TRADE (5 quarter credits) Prerequisite: None

+In this course students will examine the evolution of social media marketing and the tools of the trade, such as LinkedIn, Twitter, blogs, etc. and the unique benefits of each to business.
 Since social media is so technology driven, the emphasis of this course will be on understanding the impact of mobile devices on social and local marketing, consumers' social interactions, the various social media channels available to marketers, how to build social marketing strategies and SEO, and how to track the effectiveness of these methods.